 The dynamics of this quasiperiodic kicked rotor is \textit{identical} to the time-evolution of a 3D-kicked rotor:

 with an initial condition:

 where $\Psi_{qp}(\theta,t=0)$ is an arbitrary initial condition for the quasiperiodic kicked rotor.
-Note that dynamical localization takes place in momentum, not configuration, space.
+Note that dynamical localization takes place in momentum and not in configuration, space.
 The initial state being perfectly localized in $\theta_{2}$ and $\theta_{3}$, it is entirely delocalized in the conjugate momenta $p_2$ and $p_3$ so that we will study transport along the $p_1$ direction, which is tantamount to measure the momentum distribution of the quasiperiodic kicked rotor $\vert \Psi_{qp}(p,t)\vert^2$.
-The unusual linear dependence of $H_3$ with $p_2$ and $p_3$ does not prevent, for nonzero $\epsilon$ the dynamics to be similarly diffusive or localized along the 3 coordinates.
+The unusual linear dependence of $H_3$ with $p_2$ and $p_3$ does not prevent, for $\epsilon\neq 0$ the dynamics to be similarly diffusive or localized along the 3 coordinates.

-The Hamiltonian $H_3$ is invariant under the transformation $T: t\rightarrow -t, \bbm{\theta} \rightarrow -\bbm{\theta}, \mathbf{p}\rightarrow \mathbf{p}$, i.e. the time-reversal in the momentum representation, which is the relevant one for the dynamical localization (see \cite{Scharf:JPA89,Smilansky:PRL92}).
-In particular, the choice of a non-zero quasi-momentum and non-zero phases $\varphi_2$ or $\varphi_3$ does not break time-reversal symmetry.
-The evolution of the states according to the Hamiltonian (\ref{eq:KRquasiper}) is governed by the operator $U$ [see below Eq.~(\ref{eq:U})], belonging to the Circular Orthogonal Ensemble class, with the additional constraint at $t=0$ (\ref{eq:Psi3}), this shows that the dynamical properties of the present quasiperiodic kicked rotor also belong to the orthogonal ensemble.
+The Hamiltonian $H_3$ is invariant under the transformation $T: t\rightarrow -t, \bbm{\theta} \rightarrow -\bbm{\theta}, \mathbf{p}\rightarrow \mathbf{p}$, i.e. the time reversal in the momentum representation, which is the relevant one for dynamical localization (see \cite{Scharf:JPA89,Smilansky:PRL92}).
+In particular, the choice of a non-zero quasi-momentum and non-zero phases $\varphi_2$ or $\varphi_3$ does not break time reversal symmetry.
+The evolution of the states according to Hamiltonian (\ref{eq:KRquasiper}) is governed by the operator $U$ (see below, Eq.~(\ref{eq:U})), belonging to the Circular Orthogonal Ensemble class~\cite{garcia-garcia:APP112}, with the additional constraint (\ref{eq:Psi3}) at $t=0$; this shows that the dynamical properties of the present quasiperiodic kicked rotor also belong to the orthogonal ensemble.